ringerH/ReasoningAuthenticationFramework-RAF-/README.md

 ## Stratified Complexity Benchmark

-A diagnostic tool part of a larger evaluation framework to test whether language models perform genuine compositional reasoning or rely on pattern matching.
+An evaluation framework to assess whether language models use genuine compositional reasoning or rely on pattern matching.

 ## How It Works

-The benchmark generates arithmetic problems with increasing nested complexity (Level 0 to Level 10) and measures how model accuracy degrades:
+The benchmark generates arithmetic problems with increasing nested complexity (Level 0 to Level N) and measures how model accuracy degrades:

 - **Reasoning models** → Smooth, gradual performance decay
 - **Pattern-matching models** → Sudden accuracy collapse (cliff)